The Problem With The Australian Pet Food Industry

 If you’re as exhausted reading this as I am writing it, then you will take some solace in the fact that the Federal Senate has called for an inquiry into the industry, which at the very least should bring some awareness to pet owners that any of this is going on.
 Failing that, just blow off the whole thing and start feeding a fresh diet.
 I can assure you it’s considerably easier than navigating the sea of bullshit surrounding pet food.

 I’m not going to add a link to my services after writing all of that because it would just feel sleazy.
-If you’re interested in learning more about feeding a homemade diet, poke around my site and you’ll find them, or download my free toolkit to learn how you can start adding fresh foods today.
+If you’re interested in learning more about feeding a homemade diet, poke around my site and you’ll find them.